hannotify/hanno.codes/_drafts/java-24-rolls-out-today.md

 The `sun.misc.Unsafe` class contains 87 methods to perform low-level operations, such as accessing off-heap memory.
 The class is aptly named: using its methods without performing the necessary safety checks can lead to undefined behaviour and to the JVM crashing.
 They were meant exclusively for use within the JDK, but back in 2002 when the class was introduced the [module system](https://openjdk.org/projects/jigsaw/) wasn't around yet and so there was no way to prevent the class from being used outside the JDK.
-And so the memory-access methods in `sun.misc.Unsafe` became a valuable tool for library developers seeking greater power and performance than what standard APIs could provide.
+Thus, the memory-access methods in `sun.misc.Unsafe` became a valuable tool for library developers seeking greater power and performance than what standard APIs could provide.

 Two standard APIs have emerged in recent years that are far better alternatives to these problematic methods:

-* [`java.lang.invoke.VarHandle`](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/invoke/VarHandle.html), to manipulate on-heap memory safely and efficiently;
+* [`java.lang.invoke.VarHandle`](https://docs.oracle.com/en/java/javase/23/docs/api/java.base/java/lang/invoke/VarHandle.html), to manipulate on-heap memory safely and efficiently;
-* [`java.lang.foreign.MemorySegment`](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/MemorySegment.html), to access off-heap memory safely and efficiently.
+* [`java.lang.foreign.MemorySegment`](https://docs.oracle.com/en/java/javase/23/docs/api/java.base/java/lang/foreign/MemorySegment.html), to access off-heap memory safely and efficiently.

 Given the situation, Java 23 already deprecated the memory-access methods, which led to Java generating *compile-time* warnings whenever these methods were used.
 JEP 490 extends this behavior by also generating *run-time* warnings for any use of these methods.